Please note that you can only play the exercise once on this page. See the free trial section below for full access!

-Like the Trail Making Task Part A & B, this exercise requires your client to be able to switch between two kinds of stimuli to create a path connecting both sets of stimuli as fast and as smoothly as they can.
-Using either numbers and letters, words and numbers, or words pertaining to two different categories, your client must effectively connect a number to a corresponding letter or word, or correctly connect words of two different categories to one another.
+This exercise requires the user to be able to switch between two kinds of stimuli to create a path connecting both sets of stimuli as fast and as smoothly as they can.
+Using either numbers and letters, words and numbers, or words pertaining to two different categories, the user must effectively connect a number to a corresponding letter or word, or correctly connect words of two different categories to one another.

 The user’s dorsolateral prefrontal cortex (DLPFC) is challenged in this exercise as the DLPFC is the “hotspot” for cognitive flexibility.
 This exercise requires mental flexibility, inhibition, and sequencing abilities.